naidu9678/rag_with_gemini/README.md

-# Smart AI Chatbot
+# Smart AI Chatbot with RAG and Google Gemini

-The **Smart AI Chatbot** is a Streamlit-based application that combines advanced document retrieval and language generation capabilities.
+The **Smart AI Chatbot** is a Streamlit-based application that combines Retrieval Augmented Generation (RAG) and language generation capabilities.
 It leverages LangChain's tools and Google Generative AI models to create a conversational AI experience optimized for question-answering tasks.

 ---